 8. Order official military and academic transcripts from ALL colleges previously attended to include CLEP and DANTES (DVA requirement); then request evaluation of those transcripts with the PC Admissions & Records Office.
-The PC Veterans Services Center office is able to certify students for only two semesters prior to receiving all academic transcripts from the military and all colleges previously attended.
+The PC Veteran Services office is able to certify students for only 1(one) semester prior to receiving all academic transcripts from the military and all colleges previously attended.
 Transcripts must be mailed directly to PC.

 9. Meet with the PC Veterans’ Academic Advisor if questions regarding the determination of the program of study or education planning arise.
 Students can obtain a copy of this program of study checklist from the PC website under the Student tab and Advisement link or the veteran advisor.
 Veterans Services Center will help navigate the DVA system as it pertains to student veterans.
 Bring any transcripts (even unofficial) and questions!

 10. After enrollment in classes, the student must complete and submit the appropriate proof of benefits entitlement document for the specific chapter (the paperwork listed on Page 5) to Veterans Services Center.
 If the student has not received the benefit award document yet, he or she can still submit PC’s paperwork.
 However, the student must submit it once it’s been received.